Why Is Honesty in Recovery Important?

 They View the Lies As Being Small

-Many people start out not being honest in recovery by telling white lies.
+Many people start not being honest in recovery by telling white lies.
 As harmless as white lies about your addiction recovery may seem, they’ll eventually add up.
 Once they do, they’ll cause you to tell a big lie that leads to you relapsing.
-Thus, it’s nessecary to always be honest in recovery.
+Thus, it’s necessary to always be honest in recovery.

 Achieve Addiction Recovery By Receiving Treatment At Little Creek

 Little Creek Recovery is a drug and alcohol treatment center in Pennsylvania that specializes in treating men with substance addictions.
 Thus, we here at Little Creek Recovery only provide inpatient addiction treatment programs for men.
 Women that want to receive addiction treatment at our rehab center must do so through one of our outpatient treatment programs.

 Here at Little Creek Recovery, we push all of our patients to be honest in recovery after they complete addiction treatment at our rehab facility.
 Patients that aren’t ready to be honest in recovery can stay at our sober living home, Shanes’ House, until they develop the skills that they need to maintain sobriety in recovery and be honest about it.